garfix/nli-go/doc/remarks.md

+# 2020-11-01

+Extended generation with head conditions; see generation.md

+Removed most of the syntactic brackets `[ ]` where they were not necessary: in code declrations.
+Brackets are now only used with bindings and lists.

 # 2020-10-31

 I started indexing predicate to knowledge base / knowledge base function, in the problem solver, for speed.
 It made the blocks world test 1/8th faster.
 More importantly, this allows the system to scale up to many more knowledge bases, because finding the handler for a predicate is now reduced from O(n) to O(1).